All graphics and images are copyright of A True Church

 For this is the message that you heard from the beginning, that we should love one another, not as Cain who was of the wicked one and murdered his brother.
 And why did he murder him?
 Because his works were evil and his brother’s righteous.

-IV.
+III.
 Not Everything

 Feldick lies about God.
 He says,